 The front, center section between the truss posts is reserved for blankets only.
 Low-backed chairs may be placed to the sides of either post or towards the back of center.
 Maximum chair height is 25 inches.
 If you have medical issues that require a taller chair, please place it near the back or on the sides to keep from obstructing the view of other guests.

 SVS Members can bring their membership card to the concession tent to pick up their free cushion and blanket rental.
 Visitors are encouraged to come early and bring a picnic dinner to enjoy at any of the park’s many picnic tables, or in the bowl of the amphitheater.

 Concessions are available one half hour before show time, through the end of intermission.
-Available items include prepackaged snacks, water, a variety of sodas, and wine.
+Available items include prepackaged snacks, water, and a variety of sodas.
 Silicon Valley Shakespeare merchandise is also available.

 Full indoor restrooms and hand-washing stations are available in the park.
 Restrooms are on the other end of the tennis courts.

 All performances in Willow Street Park begin at 7pm.

 How much are tickets?

 Productions at Willow Street Park and Central Park are free to the public, thanks to our generous sponsors.

 The actors “pass the hat” at the end of each performance, for those who can and wish to make a donation.
 The suggested donation is $10 per adult.
 Checks can be made out to Silicon Valley Shakespeare.
 If you leave the performance early (e.g. you brought younger children), there is a donation box at our Services tent.